 In March 2020 Moray Council agreed the Developing a Strategic Approach to the Learning Estate paper, which set out the steps we needed to take to develop a long-term strategy for our learning estate.
 This included the creation of a Learning Estates Team within the Education Resources & Communities Service.
-The Learning Estate Strategy 2022-2032 (Moray Learning Estate Strategy 2022-2032) published in 2022, aligns with the Scottish Government's national strategy "Scotland's Learning Estate Strategy: Connecting People, Places and Learning" (Scotland's Learning Estate Strategy and sets out how Moray Council would work over the next 10 years to optimise its investment of resources in its Learning Estate in a prioritised manner to meet the needs of 21st century learning and teaching.
+The Learning Estate Strategy 2022-2032 published in 2022, aligned with the Scottish Government's national strategy "Scotland's Learning Estate Strategy: Connecting People, Places and Learning" and set out how Moray Council would work over the next 10 years to optimise its investment of resources in its Learning Estate in a prioritised manner to meet the needs of 21st century learning and teaching.